carlosdobler/global_scpdsi_ww/scripts/pdsi_tests.md

 ![](pdsi_tests_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-If I randomly choose a pixel with HIGH correlation, the time series look like this:
+If I randomly choose a pixel with *high* correlation, the time series look like this:

 ``` r
 func_ts_comparison(0.8)